aornota/redneck/src/md/2000 Opening bids/2100 1-level opening bids/2140 1D opening/2143 1NT response to 1D opening.md

 When responder has invitational strength if opener has a 10-b12 HCP hand - ca. g13-14 HCP - and a balanced hand (usually without a 4-card or longer major), they can invite game by responding {1NT}.

-(When responder has a 4-card or longer major, they will often prefer to relay with {1H} and then make a Stayman or transfer bid.)
+(When responder has a 4-card or longer major, they should generally prefer to relay with {1H} and then make a Stayman or transfer bid.)

-If opener has a 10-b12 HCP hand, they should bid {3NT} with a maximum and pass otherwise.
+If opener has a 10-b12 HCP hand, they should rebid {3NT} with a maximum and pass otherwise.

-If opener has a 15-17 HCP hand, they should bid {3NT} (or explore for a thin slam).
+If opener has a 15-17 HCP hand, they should rebid {3NT} (or explore for a thin slam).

 ##### An example